Sadhurangam (2011 film)

 Sadhurangam is a 2011 Indian Tamil language political thriller film written and directed by Karu Palaniappan, starring Srikanth and Sonia Agarwal.
-Filming began in 2003, but was stuck in development hell for years.
+Filming began in 2003 and completed in 2006, but was stuck in development hell for years.
 The project was revived in September 2011, and released on 7 October 2011.

 Plot

 Thirupathisamy is an investigative journalist working for a Tamil magazine.
 He fearlessly brings out the issues in the prevailing political system which earns him many enemies.
 Thiru falls in love with Sandhya, a college student.
 Thiru, in one of his articles, writes about the problems faced by prisoners following which the SP Rajan gets suspended.
 He also writes about the corruption of an IAS officer leading to his transfer and about the real estate mafia run by an influential man Singaperumal.

 One day, Sandhya gets kidnapped and Thiru gets a threatening call.
 But Thiru is unable to trace the culprit as he has so many enemies.
 Initially, he suspects Singaperumal but later finds that Rajan was the man behind the kidnap.
 Thiru flashes Sandhya's pictures in the magazines and finds out that Rajan has planned to sell her to a brothel in Dubai.
 Thiru rushes to the railway station where Sandhya is present.
 He fights against Rajan and kills him.
 Singaperumal comes to the spot and helps Thiru escape.
 Finally, Thiru and Sandhya are united.